 Controlled Substance Program for Research

-The UCLA Controlled Substance Program for Research provides assistance and monitoring for the use of regulated drugs and precursors chemicals in research.
+The UCLA Controlled Substance Program for Research provides assistance and monitoring for the use of regulated drugs and precursor chemicals in research.

-How to do I get added to a departmental registration?
+- How do I get added to a department's registration?

 PIs are responsible for providing and maintaining secure controlled substance storage.